SERVICES FOR FOREIGN MEDIA IN CONDUCTING COVERAGE IN INDONESIA

 - Information on the broadcasting period

 - A letter from a local partner / fixer

-- Completed General and Journalist Visa application forms (two copies for each applicant) with original signature of the applicant, typed or written in black capital letters;
+- Completed General and Journalist Visa application forms with original signature of the applicant, typed or written in black capital letters; (Form 1 & 2)

-- List of crews traveling and their positions
+- List of crews travelling and their positions (Form 4)

 - Kindly note that the use of drones (aerial shooting equipment) in Indonesia are subject to regulations issued by the Ministry of Transportation.
 It is highly recommended to employ a licensed local company that will have to apply for flight and security clearance from the authorities for an aerial shooting activity.